A New Spin

 -- The short answer:

 Its an attempt to rationalize the existence of the giant dinosaurs

-in the past, even though their viability on the earth as we know it,
+in the past, even though their past viability on earth is puzzling.

 --The long answer: